 A standard transmitter comes with two joysticks- one for the throttle and yaw and the other for directional control.

+Mastering the drone controls as soon as possible will make flying a drone easier and safer.
 Here’s a transmitter with all of its major parts highlighted for convenience:

 In most transmitters, the right stick is what controls the “Roll” and “Pitch”.
 These are just a fancy way of saying that they control the forwards, backwards, and side-to-side movements of your drone.